MassoudSaidi/ECS-Teardown-Script-/aws_config_roles/aws_configuration.md

 ### Your Local Setup Requirement
 To use this solution, you only need to ensure your project-local .aws folder is correctly configured.
 Terragrunt handles the rest automatically.
 The .aws folder must exist in the project root.
-Your .aws/credentials file must contain the keys for the [base] profile.
+Your .aws/credentials file must contain the keys for the [default] profile.
-Your .aws/config file must contain the definitions for both the [profile base] and the [profile dev].
+Your .aws/config file must contain the definitions for [profile dev].

 Navigate to the `terraform/` directory and run your commands: `terragrunt apply`, etc.